jeronimafloriano/edtech/README.md

 Docker
 Maven 3.2 or higher

+## Running the application
+In the root of the project, open a terminal and run: docker-compose up Open another terminal also in the root of the project and run: mvn spring-boot:run

 ## Swagger
 The application has been documented using swagger and can be accessed at http://localhost:8080/swagger-ui/index.html.